 Innovation is not limited to high tech – it happens in tango too!

 We grew together as dancers, having been lucky enough to learn from amazing maestros.
-After one our trips to Buenos Aires, we started thinking of using outside influences and bringing new ideas to tango instruction.
+After one trip to Buenos Aires, we started thinking of using outside influences and bringing new ideas to tango instruction.
 This is how we came up with our teaching methodology:

 Long step sequences are fine in class but are hard to use in a milonga – especially if you want to listen to the music and play it nice on the dance floor.
 This led us to breaking sequences into individual steps and focusing our classes on certain concepts or energies rather than on sequences.
 We’ve observed it was easier for students to learn and remember them so that they could then create their own sequences.

 A class is but once a week (more if you’re addicted of course), but it’s easy to forget between one class and the next.
 This is why we thought about class notes and videos – they make students’ life easier and they’re a good step by step reference.

 Tango movements just do not feel natural at first and they take time to perfect, also tango is so deep that there’s always something new to learn.
 For this reason, it can be easy to loose track of what has been achieved.
 We thought a self assessment card would help keep track of student’s progress.
 It’s always nice to be patted on the back or to pat oneself on the back!